Azure/vm-scale-sets/preview/upgrade/autoosupgrade-doc.md

 ###

 ## Enforcing an OS image upgrade policy across your subscription
 For safe upgrades it is highly recommended to enforce an upgrade policy, which includes an application health probe, across your subscription.
-You can do this by applying apply the following ARM policy to your subscription, which will reject deployments that do not have automated OS image upgrade settings configured:
+You can do this by applying the following ARM policy to your subscription, which will reject deployments that do not have automated OS image upgrade settings configured:
 ```
-# ravi TBD
+1. Get builtin ARM policy definition:
+$policyDefinition = Get-AzureRmPolicyDefinition -Id "/providers/Microsoft.Authorization/policyDefinitions/465f0161-0087-490a-9ad9-ad6217f4f43a"

+2. Assign policy to a subscription:
+New-AzureRmPolicyAssignment -Name "Enforce automatic OS upgrades with app health checks" -Scope "/subscriptions/<SubscriptionId>" -PolicyDefinition $policyDefinition

+This ARM policy can also be added to a specific resource group under a subscription by setting Scope to that resource group (i.e. -Scope "/subscriptions/<SubscriptionId>/resourceGroups/<ResourceGroupName>").
+This means policy needs be assigned to each resource group separately.

 ```

 ## Getting started